Aristotle-Metadata-Enterprises/aristotle-tooltip/README.md

 import aristotleTooltip from '@aristotle-metadata-enterprises/aristotle_tooltip' import 'aristotle_tooltip/dist/tooltip.css'
 ```
-This assumes you're using a module bundler like Webpack, Rollup, or Parcel.
+This assumes you're using a module bundler like Webpack, Rollup or Parcel.

 ### CDN